jafischer/git-hooks/README.md

   service that had lots of secrets in its config files.

 ## pre-push:
-So far the only thing I've implemented in pre-push is for Rust projects:
+So far the only things I've implemented in pre-push are for Rust projects:
-- ensure that I've updated the Cargo.toml version whenever pushing a branch.
+- ensure that I've updated the Cargo.toml version.
+- ensure that I've run cargo fmt.